 CISL Lecture with Professor Jorgen Randers

-What will happen to 2052?
+What will happen in 2052?
 What ought to be done?
 And what should business do?

 Professor Jorgen Randers, with the Cambridge Institute for Sustainability Leadership